NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 > Narrated 'Aisha: The Prophet  and I used to take a bath from a single pot while we were Junub.
 During the menses, he used to order me to put on an Izar (dress worn below the waist) and used to fondle me. …

+### Muhammad used to suck and on Aishas tongue

+> Narrated Aisha, [Mother of the believers]: The Prophet used to kiss her and suck her tongue when he was fasting.

 ### Muhammad French-kissed a little boy

 [Al-Adab Al-Mufrad 1183](https://sunnah.com/adab:1183)